ngshaohui/webdev/week03/javascript_with_dom.md

 # Javascript and the DOM

-JS helps us achieve dynamic behaviour to webpages, by allowing us to add complex logic and functionality.
+JS helps us add dynamic behaviour to webpages, by allowing us to add complex logic and functionality.

 It allows us to update the webpage on the fly, based on our user's interactions.